FAQ - Frequently Asked Questions

 We do ask that you post your introduction within the first week of joining.
 As you will read below, it’s not necessary that you post messages all the time, but that first introductory email is important.
 It’s our only chance to know who our fellow members are, and at least get to know you a little bit.

 You may find it a little confusing at first because everyone knows each other and you don't, or there may be references made to past events that you don't know about.
 Don't worry; that's natural when you first join a group.
 Rest assured that within a short period of time, you will feel right at home!
-We love new members; after all, each of us was new one time or another!
+We love new members; after all, we were all new once!

 How often should I email the group?